research

 Intensive agriculture creates multiple environmental challenges, including runoff of excess nutrients, use of chemical pesticides, biodiversity loss, and greenhouse gas emissions.
 Curbing these negative effects of agriculture while feeding a growing global population is already a massive challenge and one that will likely be exacerbated by climate change.
 Yang et al. reviewed the research on interactions between climate change and agriculture’s environmental impacts and found that most of this work suggests even greater challenges to come. —Bianca Lopez

-Matthew Gammans, Ariel Ortiz-Bobea and Pierre Mérel
+Matthew Gammans, Ariel Ortiz-Bobea, Pierre Mérel

 American Journal of Agricultural Economics